Eqis Capital Management Inc. Increases Stock Position in Broadridge Financial Solutions, Inc. (NYSE:BR)

 Shares of BR opened at $168.18 on Thursday.
 The company has a quick ratio of 1.38, a current ratio of 1.38 and a debt-to-equity ratio of 1.09.
 The stock has a market capitalization of $19.53 billion, a P/E ratio of 29.30 and a beta of 0.87.
 The firm’s 50 day moving average price is $161.14.
 Broadridge Financial Solutions, Inc. has a 1 year low of $123.87 and a 1 year high of $168.37.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, July 2nd.
-Investors of record on Tuesday, June 15th were paid a dividend of $0.575 per share.
-This represents a $2.30 annualized dividend and a dividend yield of 1.37%.
+The business also recently declared a quarterly dividend, which was paid on Friday, July 2nd.
+Shareholders of record on Tuesday, June 15th were paid a dividend of $0.575 per share.
+This represents a $2.30 dividend on an annualized basis and a yield of 1.37%.
 The ex-dividend date of this dividend was Monday, June 14th.
-Broadridge Financial Solutions’s payout ratio is 45.73%.
+Broadridge Financial Solutions’s dividend payout ratio is currently 45.73%.

 In other Broadridge Financial Solutions news, VP Laura Matlin sold 1,369 shares of the stock in a transaction that occurred on Thursday, May 20th.
 The shares were sold at an average price of $160.05, for a total transaction of $219,108.45.
 Following the transaction, the vice president now owns 6,295 shares of the company’s stock, valued at $1,007,514.75.
 The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
 Company insiders own 2.00% of the company’s stock.